Curve: Topological curve

 b]$$, the curve is called a path, also known as topological arc (or just arc).

 A curve is simple if it is the image of an interval or a circle by an injective continuous function.
 In other words, if a curve is defined by a continuous function $\gamma$ with an interval as a domain, the curve is simple if and only if any two different points of the interval have different images, except, possibly, if the points are the endpoints of the interval.
 Intuitively, a simple curve is a curve that "does not cross itself and has no missing points" (a continuous non-self-intersecting curve).

-Helix is an example of a skew curve.
+A helix is an example of a skew curve.

 A plane curve is a curve for which $X$ is the Euclidean plane—these are the examples first encountered—or in some cases the projective plane.
 A space curve is a curve for which $X$ is at least three-dimensional; a skew curve is a space curve which lies in no plane (for example, a helix).
 These definitions of plane, space and skew curves apply also to real algebraic curves, although the above definition of a curve does not apply (a real algebraic curve may be disconnected).
+An older term for a space curve is a "curve of double curvature", since it is curved in two ways (with both curvature and torsion).